It's win or go home time as playoffs begin

 Somerset has had two weeks to prepare for this game, while Green County played last week in the win over Todd County Central.

 Will that fact alone be an advantage for the Briar Jumpers on Friday evening?
-The jury is still out on that one, but for Somerset, this game -- on paper at least -- is very winnable, but the purple and gold have got to get off the bus ready to play from the opening kick.
+The jury is still out on that one, but for Somerset, this game — on paper at least — is very winnable.
+However, the purple and gold have got to get off the bus ready to play from the opening kick if there is to be a season left to play after facing the Dragons.

 Game time is set to get underway from Green County High School beginning at 8 p.m.